 Caring for a Deaf Cat

-While it may be frightening to discover that your cat is losing their hearing or deaf, they can adjust to their hearing loss and live a healthy and happy life.
-Keep a keen eye on your feline friend and follow the tips above to determine if your cat is deaf.
+While it may be frightening to discover that your cat is losing their hearing or is deaf, know that they can adjust to their hearing loss and live a healthy and happy life.
+Keep a keen eye on your feline friend and follow these tips to determine if your cat is deaf.

 It’s always advisable to contact your vet for an appointment if you suspect your cat has a hearing problem to ensure your cat gets the medical care they deserve.

 Featured Image Credit: TRAPHITHO, Pixabay